allenai/allennlp/tutorials/how_to/visualizing_model_internals.md

 pieces pull out the variables you want to visualize from the `outputs` JSON returned by your model, and then display those variables with fancy components.
-We've given examples for visualizing text fields and attention maps (both 1D and 2D); if you want to see other kinds of output, you can add whatever react components or raw HTML that you want here.
+We've given examples for visualizing text fields and attention maps (both 1D and 2D); if you want to see other kinds of output, you can add whatever React components or raw HTML that you want here.

 After you've fixed `ModelOutput.jsx` to render the actual outputs from your model, that's it, you're done!
 You should be able to run your demo end-to-end, entering text on the left side of